Yodeling: Yodeling around the world

 Although associated with the Swiss Alps and Austrian Tyrol, ethnomusicologists believe that the origins of yodeling can be traced back tens of thousands of years to ancient African nomadic hunter-gatherer societies.

 In Scandinavian folk music, the oral-song tradition Kulning (Laling), also called huving, is a form of signal song, a shout to make themselves known over a long distance, especially used in the mountains.
 Usually it is linked to transhumance tradition.
-The cry could be individually designed so that it was not just a cry for contact, but also be able to tell who they were.
+The cry could be individually designed so that it was not just a cry for contact, but also a signifier used to identify the singer.
 The cry may have a form of text, but is just as well without words.
-Characteristically big melody scope and exchange between breast and falsetto voice.
 Laling is related to yodeling in Switzerland and Austria.
 The overture Hjalarljod has a background in the phenomenon of yodeling.
 Laling is a mix of yelling and singing, and is closely related to lokk.
 Huving was spent in the woods and mountains to call the animals, and get in touch with other people, such as other shepherds or people on the neighboring mountain farm and to give messages over long distances.

 In Persian classical music, singers frequently use tahrir ("tremolo" in English), a yodeling technique that oscillates on neighbor tones.
-It is similar to the Swiss yodel, and is used as an ornament or trill in phrases which have long syllables, and usually falls at the end of a phrase.
+It is similar to the Swiss yodel, and is used as an ornament or trill in phrases that have long syllables, and usually falls at the end of a phrase.
 Tahrir is also prevalent in Azerbaijani, Bulgarian, Macedonian, Turkish, Armenian, Afghan, and Central Asian musical traditions, and to a lesser extent in Pakistani and some Indian music.

 In Georgian traditional music, yodeling takes the form of krimanchuli technique, and is used as a top part in three- or four-part polyphony.
-Yodel-like shamanistic traditions are also seen among the Turkic Sakha people of Siberian, the Inuit of the Arctic regions of Greenland and the Saami of Scandinavia.
+Yodel-like shamanistic traditions are also seen among the Turkic Sakha people of Siberia, the Inuit of the Arctic regions of Greenland and the Saami of Scandinavia.
 Among the Irish and Scottish peoples hints of yodeling-like sounds are also evident.
-In Sakha Yakutian, Yodeling plays a very important role in the way to address nature and to plead for the continuance of life.
+In Sakha Yakutian, yodeling plays a very important role in the way to address nature and to plead for the continuance of life.